 One of the easiest ways to flaunt perfect, dewy skin on your wedding day is to keep drinking lots of water.
 Avoid salty foods which can cause swollen eyes and make sure you’re eating your five a day.
 We’ve all heard it before, but doing the simple stuff like this can really make a huge difference.

 For perfectly soft, kissable lips, try gently exfoliating with your toothbrush in the run up to the wedding and then moisturise with an indulgent, organic lip balm.
-With added shea butter and melissa oil to combat cold sores, this dark chocolate & wild mint balm is perfect for nourishing lips, nails and cuticles as well.
+With added shea butter, this organic honey lip butter is perfect for nourishing lips, nails and cuticles as well.

 Hands and Feet